-Our business model is also future-fit in the long run, as it can use sustainable new construction and refurbishment approaches, CO₂ reduction in the real estate portfolio and innovations relating to the energy mix, materials, biodiversity, emissions and waste to contribute to solutions for climate protection objectives.
+The aim is to make the business model future-fit in the long run by using sustainable new construction and refurbishment approaches, CO2 reduction in the real estate portfolio and innovations relating to emissions reduction, renewable energies and sustainable construction materials to contribute to solutions for climate protection objectives.

 As well as allowing social projects to be implemented, meeting places to be created, doctors or supermarkets to move into the area and cultural events to be offered, urban quarters offer an ideal platform for the implementation of new and innovative products.
 The development business is also consistent with the sustainable neighborhood concept.

 Vonovia aims to be an attractive employer for its employees, ensuring equal opportunities and supporting staff members in their personal and professional development.
 Trustworthy, reliable and transparent corporate governance will lay the foundation for this.

 Vonovia manages a housing stock of around 488,000 of its own apartments in almost all of Germany’s attractive cities and regions.
 It also manages a portfolio of around 39,000 units in Sweden and approximately 21,000 in Austria.
 The total fair value comes to around € 94.7 billion, with net assets based on the EPRA definition coming to approximately € 45.7 billion (European Public Real Estate Association: EPRA).
 In addition to its own apartments, Vonovia manages around 73,000 apartments for third parties.
 This makes Vonovia one of the leading residential real estate companies in Germany, Austria and Sweden, albeit with a low market share of around 2.1% in Germany due to the highly fragmented nature of the market.